 *You do not have a right to a lawyer in divorce cases.
 You must pay for one.

-If you cannot afford a lawyer, you can look for one who will take your case on a contingent basis or who offers "limited legal services" (also called "unbundled legal services" or "pro se assistance").
-A lawyer who takes your case on a contingent basis will only charge you a fee if you win.
-In that case, s/he gets part of the award.
-A lawyer will take the case on a contingent basis depending on:
+If you cannot afford a lawyer, you can look for one to take your case on a contingent basis or who offers “limited legal services” (“unbundled legal services,” “pro se assistance”).
+A lawyer who takes your case on a contingent basis will only charge you if you win.
+The lawyer gets part of the award.
+A lawyer takes a case on a contingent basis depending on